comsysto/testcafecucumberdemo/README.md

 # Getting started with the Demo

-This project is built here:
+This project is pre-built here:

 <a href="http://testcafedemo.comsysto.com:8080/job/testcafe-demo"><img src="./doc/testcafewebtype.gif" width="60%"></p>

-So you can check it out without building it.

 ## How does it work?